 - More Spanish in the instructional day leads to higher achievement in Spanish and higher levels of bilingualism which leads to achieving higher levels in English.

 The Dual Language Program at Thorman Elementary follows a 90/10 research based model.
 That means that in the primary years of school (kindergarten and first grade) 90% of instruction is delivered in Spanish, while 10% is provided in English.
 As each year progresses after first grade, the time in English instruction increases by 10% per year to achieve a 50% Spanish and 50% English ratio by 5th grade.

 Dual Language classrooms are integrated with an equal number of English- and Spanish-speaking students.
 In preschool, kindergarten and 1st grade, students learn in Spanish for the majority of their day.
 Gradually more subjects are added to the English part of their day.
 Students begin formal English reading instruction in 3rd grade.
 By the 5th grade, instruction is evenly divided between Spanish and English.
 Students may learn History and Science in Spanish, while they study Math and Language Arts in English.

-Students in Veeh’s Dual Language Program learn the same core curriculum that is taught in mainstream English-only classrooms.
+Students in Thorman’s Dual Language Program learn the same core curriculum that is taught in mainstream English-only classrooms.
 The only difference is that Spanish is the language used for instruction.
-Academics are fully integrated with Veeh’s mainstream education program with the goal of meeting and exceeding both District and State standards in all subject areas in both languages.
+Academics are fully integrated with Thorman’s mainstream education program with the goal of meeting and exceeding both District and State standards in all subject areas in both languages.

 The DL Program treats bilingual/biliterate skills as an asset.
 Students who are bilingual and biliterate not only have the opportunity to improve their chances for academic and career success, but also to develop cross-cultural understanding and respect.